Skip to content

 ✔️Lightweight maple body delivers a bright, punchy tone

-✔️Easy-to-work-with Tele-style routing for beginners
+✔️Beginner-friendly Tele-style routing

 ✔️Classic black guard look